CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/Share_Dataset_Instruction_Page.md

 # Dataset Addition Procedures

+First of all, thank you for sharing your data with CONP and the scientific community!

 All datasets to upload to the CONP portal must include the following files in the root directory:

 - a required `README.md` file.
 The content of this file will be displayed in the portal page describing your dataset.